-The Pictobox panel includes reward and flush buttons as well as a jack where a phone style push button cable can be inserted and used to trigger a reward.
+The Pictobox panel includes reward and flush buttons as well as a jack where a push button with phono style plug can be inserted and used to trigger a reward.

-For anything more detailed that what was described here, please refer to the PictoboxDocumentation document.
+For any more detailed information than what was described here, please refer to the PictoboxDocumentation document.

 Behavioral / Neural Sessions